-- 3.15 The Council's previous involvement in Syrian Refugee Scheme, has allowed Officers, services and agencies to gain experience, learnings and skills to support future schemes.
+- 3.15 The Councils previous involvement in Syrian Refugee Scheme, has allowed Officers, services and agencies to gain experience, learnings and skills to support future schemes.
 The principle learning is to create a dedicated resettlement team to coordinate the multiple resettlement programmes. - 3.16 The vision for Morays resettlement programme is to place equal value and importance on capacity building of the individual refugee, family and settled community, as resettlement essentials are identified as access to housing, health, education and employment.
 An underpinning community development approach ensures creative solutions can be found with people and communities to support a flourish, connected community for all. - 3.17 The resettlement team required to meet the needs of incoming refugees will need to have a wide ranging mix of professional backgrounds including housing, social work, education, community development.
 The team will be on Council terms and conditions and will be funded by the Home Office through resettlement funds attached to each refugee.
-An initial team will consist of 1FTE Grade 10 Resettlement Co-Ordinator and 3 x FTE Grade 5 Support Workers (grades indicative and subject to confirmation by HR).
-These temporary posts will initially be for 12 months, with potential to extend dependent on scheme funding. - 3.18 Dedicated support for any unaccompanied minors received will also be required and this will be established following confirmation and establishment of needs of young people received with further detail on staffing and costs brought back to a subsequent committee.
+An initial team will consist of 1FTE Resettlement Co-Ordinator and 3 FTE Support Workers.
+These temporary posts will initially be for 12 months, with potential to extend dependent on scheme funding. - 3.18 Dedicated support for any unaccompanied minors received will also be required and this will be established following confirmation and establishment of needs of young people received.
 Seeking dedicated supported lodgings or foster care arrangements for these young people paid at existing rates is envisaged.